yoelcortes/lazypkg/README.rst

 What is lazypkg?
 ----------------

-lazypkg features the LazyPkg, a ModuleType object that lazy imports subpackages and allows access to subpackage objects.
+lazypkg features the LazyPkg object, a ModuleType object that lazy imports subpackages and allows access to subpackage objects.

 Installation
 ------------